 Here’s how you do it.

-In Word, do an advanced find (in Word 2010 or 2013; a plain search will do in 2007 and earlier).
+In Word, do an advanced find.
 You can find it by navigating to Home in the ribbon at the top of the screen, then Find, and hitting the drop-down arrow.
 If you’re like me, you may find it easier to just hit CTRL-H, which works in all versions of Word.
 (You can remember it this way: CTRL-F is for Find, CTRL-H is for Hunt.)
 Next, click the More button, check the box labeled Use wildcards, and enter this regular expression:

 This searches for two or more capital letters in a row.